 There are various measures that can be taken to minimise your risk of obtaining a mosquito-borne disease.

-- Avoid being outside during dusk and the early evening.
+- Avoid being outside during dusk and early evening.

 - Wear loose fitting, long clothing when outdoors.